Miracle Mile Walk raises $400,000 and counting for mammogram screenings

 But, when the day is over and everyone goes home, people in the breast cancer community still have support to turn to.

-Though Breast Cancer Awareness Month is 31 days, people at Piedmont say awareness and early detection is always important.
+Though Breast Cancer Awareness Month is 31 days, people at Piedmont say awareness and early detection are always important.

 “Early detection gives a woman the best chance at beating this disease so it’s really important.
 I think the most important thing is for us to remember that mammograms save lives and the miracle mile walk proceeds pay for those mammograms,” Ott said.